Run an energy comparison and save an average of £216

-There is no single cheapest prepayment energy supplier – it varies from region to region, so you should always search by postcode and run an energy price comparison to find the cheapest for you.
+The cheapest prepayment gas and electric supplier varies from region to region, so you should always search by postcode and run an energy price comparison to find the cheapest for you.

-Yes, you can have both gas and electricity on a prepayment meter.
+Yes, you can have both pay as you go gas and electric on a prepayment meter.

 Prepayment meters mean you only pay for the energy you use, so there’s no chance of overspending.
 If you are in a situation where you can’t budget for monthly bills, then a prepayment meter can help manage your money.

 Sadly, yes - prepayment meters are almost always more expensive than both fixed price and variable energy plans.
 This is because customers on prepayment meter energy plans are viewed as less reliable payers than those paying by monthly direct debit.

 Yes, but this depends on your circumstances.
 If you’ve just moved home and found that the property has a prepayment meter then you should be able to change back to a standard meter quite easily, subject to a credit check if you opt for monthly direct debit.
 If you were placed on a prepayment meter by your supplier then it may be more difficult – you’ll need to pay any outstanding debt and have improved your credit score.